I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 I would describe the construction quality of the SABOs as “good.”
 Not perfect, but definitely better than just “okay.”

-Before buying these, I was a bit weary about the construction quality being subpar after reading reviews from others.
+Before buying these, I was a bit wary about the construction quality being subpar after reading reviews from others.
 Luckily, as I eventually found out, those reviews were all done by people who had the previous version of the SABOs.

 The version I got was the “2017 SABO Deadlift Shoes” (aka the “SABO Deadlift-1”), which had only been available from MaxBarbell for a few months when I purchased them.